 As part of the overall management of the Bank, the Commerzbank Group constantly reviews opportunities to securitise its own assets.
 This process is primarily influenced by the market conditions prevailing at any one time.
-At the reporting date, no further placement of securitisation transactions was planned for the first quarter of 2022.
+In the first quarter of 2023, Commerzbank has placed another own synthetic, simple, transparent and standardized (STS) securitisation transaction with a volume of 3.2 billion Euro.
+It is based mainly on corporate loans of German customers.

 In the reporting year, due to the structure of the transactions, Commerzbank did not hold any securitisation exposures for which additional capital was required as a result of an investor share to be taken into consideration by the originator under Article 246 (Regulation (EU) 2017/2401).
 In addition, during the reporting year Commerzbank provided no implicit support within the meaning of Article 250 (Regulation (EU) 2017/2401).
 In the period under review, Commerzbank did not sell investment products resulting from its role as originator to companies that are managed or advised in investments by Commerzbank.

 Sponsor By securitising their own portfolios of receivables, i.e. selling their receivables on a non-recourse basis, Commerzbank's customers are able to tap alternative sources of funding on the capital markets (Conduit business).
 Structuring, arranging and securitising these receivables portfolios, particularly those of customers in the Corporate Clients segment, is a key component of the structured finance product range.
 Special purpose vehicles (purchasing entities) are typically established to manage these assets.
 The ABS conduit Silver Tower established by the bank primarily acts as the purchasing entity.
+Commerzbank currently holds a derivative position to hedge interest rate risks with only one special purpose vehicle outside Silver Tower S.A.

 The refinancing of the purchases is regularly done through the issuance of short-term registered notes.
 As sponsor, the Bank is responsible for structuring and, as a rule, purchasing and refinancing the transactions.
 Commerzbank provides the special purpose vehicles with note purchase agreements to enable access to short-term liquidity through the purchase of registered notes.

 These note purchase agreements are counted in full when determining the risk-weighted exposures.
 The mainly high diversified portfolios of receivables generally derive from customers' working capital, such as trade receivables and car, machinery and equipment leases.
 The receivables portfolios therefore reflect the differing businesses of those selling the receivables.
-The volume in the sponsor securitisation positions has increased by $\notin 0.2bn$ to $\notin 3.3bn$ in 2021.
+The volume in the sponsor securitisation positions has remained stable at $\in \in 3.4$ bn in 2022.